 - To check the status on a claim visit www.disasterassistance.gov.

-- For a list of all Disaster Recovery Centers (DRC) locations throughout Puerto Rico.
+- Check Community Recovery Centers (CRC) locations throughout Puerto Rico

 - Install the FEMA App, available for Apple, Android, and Blackberry mobile devices.